 National Manager Carer Gateway Louise Faulkner and Kevin Humphreys DSC signing a copy of his memoir Shrapnel in the Soul

-Speaking at the event, Laura Collister said “Wellways cannot be an expert in every carer experience and more and more we recognise that there are groups in the community that do such great work, and we have the opportunity to support that work and provide fantastic services to people that meet their needs.
+Speaking at the event, Laura Collister said “Wellways cannot be an expert in every carer experience and more and more we recognise that there are groups in the community that do such great work, and we have the opportunity to support that work and provide services to people whose needs are not currently being met.

-“Kevin Humphreys is part of that; he brings with him his veteran expertise to Carer Gateway and making it available.
+“Kevin Humphreys is part of that.
+He brings with him his veteran expertise to Carer Gateway and makes it available,” Ms Collister said.

 Carers at the event welcomed much-needed support, especially parents of veterans who are not legally included in the defence support systems.